Configure Health Alerts

 You can also edit the file where the alert is defined, comment out its definition, and reload Netdata's health configuration.

-You can stop receiving notification for an individual alert by changing the to:
+You can stop receiving notifications for an individual alert by changing the to:

 line to silent